 2004 Steelers 24 vs Raiders 21

-The Steelers return to their roots -- a strong running game and creative pressure defense -- to open an early two-TD lead and then hold off the Raiders to win on Jeff Reed's 42-yard field goal with seven seconds remaining.
+The Steelers return to their roots -- a strong running game and high pressure defense -- to open an early 2-TD lead and then hold off the Raiders to win on Jeff Reed's 42-yard field goal with seven seconds remaining.
+Duce Staley gains 91-yds in his Steelers debut and Ward catches 7 passes for 99 yds.
 Crazy stat of the game: Jerome Bettis gains only 1 yard on 5 carries but scores 3 TDs!

 2004 Steelers 13 at Ravens 30

 Big Ben's first NFL action (subbing for injured Maddox).
 Maddox goes 4-for-13 for 67 yards before being forced out in the third quarter with an elbow injury.
-He is replaced by first-round draft pick Ben Roethlisberger, who throws 4th-quarter TD passes to Randle el and Ward.
-Unfortunately, those scores come after the Steelers are in a 20-0 hole.
+With the Steelers facing a 20-0 hole, in comes first-round draft pick Ben Roethlisberger, who after throwing an INT on his 2nd pass attempt, proceeds to hit 11 of his next 13 passes for 168 yds and 2 TDs... before throwing a late pick six to Chris McCallister.

 2004 Steelers 13 at Dolphins 3 SNF

 2004 Steelers 28 vs Bengals 17

 Ben Roethlisberger continues to show uncommon poise for a rookie who wasn't expected to be thrust into a starting role so early in his career, rallying the Steelers from behind to earn his first 4th quarter comeback victory.
 Roethlisberger finishes 17 of 25 for 174 yards, 1 TD, 0 Ints, Staley gains 123 yards on 25 carries, Bettis scores 2 TDs and Troy Polamalu seals the game with a remarkable leaping interception and scintillating 26-yd TD return of a Carson Palmer pass (breaking half a dozen tackles and bulldozing right through Palmer on his way into the end zone) with 2 minutes remaining.

 2004 Steelers 34 vs Browns 23